Can you insure a car that is not in your name?

 Borrowing a car from a friend or family member

-Being given a vehicle as a gift
+Being gifted a vehicle

 Perhaps your parents or grandparents just purchased a new car and have agreed to give you their old vehicle as a gift.
 They may offer to keep the vehicle insured, but is that the correct way to handle the situation?

-It depends on your living situation and age.
+It likely depends on your living situation and age.
 If you still live in the same household as your parents (or whoever gave you the vehicle) and you are a minor, you may be able to keep the vehicle insured on your parents’ policy and add yourself as the vehicle owner.

 Company cars

-If you work for a company that has given you a vehicle to drive, it needs to be insured.
+If you work for a company that has given you a vehicle to drive, the car still needs to be insured.
 Typically, your employer will be the owner of the vehicle, meaning that you have no insurable interest in it.
 You will likely be added to your employer’s business auto insurance policy as a driver.
 You are not expected, or able, to take out a personal auto policy on a corporate vehicle that you do not own.

 However, if you own a business and purchase a company vehicle, you will need to purchase business auto insurance coverage.
 The vehicle will need to be insured as a business auto rather than a personal one.
 If your business is the registered owner of the vehicle, the insurance policy will need to be in the company’s name.